JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 this project.

-### 2. Integrating of model documentation into the reference manual
+### 2. Integration of model documentation into the reference manual

 Models can be loosely grouped into families (regressors, classifiers, clustering algorithms, etc) and integrating the new document strings